 A media pitch is a document, either a letter or email, or phone call, that aims to create interest in a news story to any media professional or media outlet.
 A successful media pitch is a great way for companies and individuals to gain publicity for their business and build good relationships with the media for potential future coverage.

-For a media pitch to pique media outlets’ interest, it needs to be relevant, newsworthy, brief, structured, and timely.
+For a media pitch to capture media attention, it needs to be relevant, newsworthy, brief, structured, and timely.
 Targeting the right media professionals is one of the first steps to creating a successful pitch.
 More importantly, it is essential if you want to increase your chances of getting noticed by the right audience.
-The media pitch being sent out should reflect the interests of the medium and the individual being pitched to.
+The media pitch being sent out should reflect the interests of the individual being targeted.
 Before sending out your pitch, you need to do their research and read the content that your target contacts have written in the past to see whether your story is in line with what they have already written.

 For example, if a company were in the health and beauty industry, they would need to send their pitch to a media outlet that focuses on that industry.
 If they were to pitch to any others, they will either be unsuccessful or completely overlooked.

-As mentioned before, likely, a company’s media pitch is not the only one being sent to the media outlet.
-So, in addition to being relevant and newsworthy, it needs to ride the fine line between being brief and informative.
+In addition to being newsworthy, your story needs to ride the fine line between being brief and informative.
 It should have all the necessary information to create content for the media outlets.
 At the same time, it should not be so long that the reader gets bored or uninterested.
-It should give the outline details of a news story or article and explain why the product or service would be of interest to the journalist and their audience.
+The ideal pitch should outline details of a news story or article and explain why the product or service would be of interest to the journalist and their audience.